LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/asserta_1.rst

 Asserts a clause as the first one for a dynamic predicate.
 When the predicate indicator for ``Head`` is declared in a :ref:`directives_uses_2` or :ref:`directives_use_module_2` directive, the clause is asserted in the referenced object or module.
-Otherwise the clause is asserted for an object's dynamic predicate.
+Otherwise, the clause is asserted for an object's dynamic predicate.
 If the predicate is not previously declared (using a scope directive), then a dynamic predicate declaration is added to the object (assuming that we are asserting locally or that the compiler flag